Improving Your Lawn's Drought Tolerance

 Why Improve Drought Tolerance?

 The primary objective of improving drought tolerance is to grow a good-quality lawn that will survive drought with little or no supplemental irrigation (watering by hose or sprinkler system).
 A lawn properly prepared to survive a drought will have a deep and extensive root system.
-These management practices will help train your grass’s roots to grow deep.

 To develop a deep root system, water your lawn only when 30 to 50 percent of it shows at least one of the three wilt signs.
 The three signs of wilt, or lawn thirst, are folding leaf blades, blue-gray color, and footprints remaining in grass.